 Natalie Kaiser, Executive Assistant - Natalie Kaiser is the Executive Assistant to the Director and CEO, Claire Hopkinson.
 Fluently bilingual in English and French, she brings experience in strategic communications, project management and cultural policy analysis, as well as a deep appreciation of the vibrant and innovative artistic community in Toronto.
 Prior to this position, Natalie was Research Coordinator at ArtExpert, a cultural consulting and strategic analysis firm based in Montreal, where she developed her passion for working in arts and culture.
 She holds a B.A (2008) and M.A (2010) in cultural geography from McGill University, where she studied in Havana, Cuba.
 Natalie is inspired by the discovery of shared pasts, stories, spaces and visions that connect a city and turn it into home.

-Armen Karapetyan, Finance Officer - For the past 15 years, Armen has worked with numerous non-profit organizations, predominantly in administration and accounting.
+Armen Karapetyan, Finance Officer - Armen has extensive working experience with numerous non-profit organizations, predominantly in administration and finance.
 Prior to moving to Toronto, Armen lived in Tulsa, Oklahoma where he held a position at the Barthelmes Conservatory of Music; a rewarding and enjoyable experience he recalls with a sense of accomplishment and pride.
-Immediately upon his arrival, Armen immersed himself into the Toronto art scene by volunteering with local arts organizations, such as the Toronto Summer Music Festival, The Greater Toronto Philharmonic Orchestra, Canada’s National Ballet School and b Current Performing Arts, where he assisted with administrative, marketing and accounting duties.
+Immediately upon his arrival, Armen immersed himself into the Toronto art scene by volunteering with local arts organizations, including the Toronto Summer Music Festival, The Greater Toronto Philharmonic Orchestra, Canada’s National Ballet School and b Current Performing Arts, where he assisted with administrative, marketing and accounting duties.
 Armen holds a Master’s degree in Business Administration and currently serves on the Board of Directors with Sinfonia Toronto.
 Armen is inspired by positive change, and working for an organization that is instrumental in bringing change, through local artists and art organizations, to communities we live in.